 Supporting the College of Applied Science and Technology

-The college has identified five key priorities which are highlighted below.
-To further explore these objectives, please refer to our Campaign Case Statement.
+The college has identified four key priorities which are highlighted below.

-Make an impact today by investing in Redbirds Rising in the College of Applied Science and Technology.
+Make an impact today by investing in the College of Applied Science and Technology.
 Give to our General Fund or select a featured program or opportunity below.
 Contact us to speak to a development officer about other ways to make a difference.

 Gifts of all sizes make an impact on our students, faculty, programs, and facilities.
 Beyond the monetary gift, outright gifts such as securities, real estate, and gifts-in-kind are other ways you can make a difference.
 Contact us today to discuss giving options.